 We face substantial competition from pharmaceutical, biotechnology, and chemical companies.
 Our ability to compete depends, to a great extent, on how fast we can develop safe and effective product candidates, complete clinical testing and approval processes, and supply commercial quantities of the product to the market.
-Competition among products approved for sale is based on efficacy, safety, reliability, availability, price, patent position, and other factors.
+Competition among products approved for sale is based on efficacy, safety, reliability, availability, price, patent and other intellectual property position, and other factors.